thatoddmailbox/mit-backup-tools/README.md

    ```

 ### Authentication
 The scripts require authentication cookies to access MIT services.
-You'll need to provide cookies for each service you want to download from:
+You'll need to provide cookies for each service you want to download from.

+You provide these cookies in a JSON file.
+To make it easier, I have included sample cookie files for each service, with the minimum required cookies.
+You will need to fill in the values, like so:

+1. In `downloader/`, copy the `sample-cookies-<service>.json` file to `cookies-<service>.json`
-1. Log into each service in your browser (Canvas, Gradescope, etc.)
+2. Log into the service in your browser (Canvas, Gradescope, etc.)
-2. Use your browser's developer tools to export cookies
-3. Save the cookies as JSON files in the `downloader` directory:
-   - `cookies-canvas.json` for Canvas
-   - `cookies-gradescope.json` for Gradescope
-   - `cookies-websis.json` for WebSIS
-   - `cookies-eecsis.json` for EECSIS
-   - `cookies-confluence.json` for Confluence
+3. Open your browser's developer tools and go to the "Cookies" section (in Chrome this is in the Application tab, in Firefox it is in the Storage tab)
+4. Look at your `cookies-<service>.json`.
+There will be a few cookies, each with the value set to `[fill me in]`.
+Copy the value of each cookie from your browser into the JSON file.
+	* Tip: in your browser, if you double click the cookie value, it should select the whole thing.
+Some values are quite long and need to be copied exactly.

+When you run the script, the first thing it does is check if you are logged in.
+If you aren't (which usually means you set up the cookies wrong, or your cookies have expired), then you'll get a `Loader said you aren't logged in` error.

 For Confluence specifically, you'll also need to create a `confluence-spaces.json` file listing the spaces you want to download.
 See the service-specific notes below.